Maple Cinnamon Pumpkin Seed Granola

 - 1 tablespoon ground cinnamon

-- 1/3 cup (2.5 fluid ounces, or 80ml) organic maple syrup
+- ⅓ cup maple syrup

-- 1 cup (165g) dried cranberries, chopped
+- 1 cup dried cranberries, chopped

-- Preheat oven to 250 degrees.
+- Prep oven: Preheat oven to 250 degrees.

-- Spread on a baking sheet pan lined with parchment paper and bake for 20 minutes, or until dry and crunchy but not burnt.
+- Bake granola: Spread on a baking sheet pan lined with parchment paper and bake for 20 minutes, or until dry and crunchy but not burnt.
 Stir 1-2 times throughout cook time to cook evenly.

-- Notes: Do not bake granola mix with diced dried cranberries; only mix them in after baking.
+- Recipe notes: Do not bake granola mix with diced dried cranberries; only mix them in after baking.
 Baked dried cranberries burn easily.
 Make sure to stir the granola often during baking, depending on the type of oats you use they may overcook easily.
 You’re looking for crispy oats, not brown and burned!

-- Leftovers & Storage: Store completely cooled granola in an airtight container for up to one month (possibly more, but granola may go stale the longer it’s stored).
+- Leftovers + storage: Store completely cooled granola in an airtight container for up to one month (possibly more, but granola may go stale the longer it’s stored).